Munter/talk-transpiling-recomposed/outline.md

   - So we build a web server that looks for files first in the build artifact folder, then in the source folder
   - Running the transpiling manually gets tedious, so we set up a file watcher to trigger transpiling on each source file increment
   - And you probably also need a task runner to orchestrate all of this
-  - When you set up a build system, this has to also know where to find the build artifacts, or if not, it has to redo compilation in its own temporary directory
+  - When you set up a production build system, this has to also know where to find the build artifacts, or if not, it has to redo compilation in its own temporary directory

 Does that look about right?